lalondesteve/SPOClient/README.md

 - python-dotenv

 ### Getting started
-to install, clone the repo
+to install, clone the repo or install via pip:
+`python -m pip install git+https://github.com/lalondesteve/SPOClient.git`

 You will need to have your Sharepoint app client_id and client_secret